Box Elder Treaty: Terms

 The treaty calls for peaceable relations between the two groups.
 It contains a promise by the U.S. to pay the Shoshone $5,000 yearly as compensation for the "utter destitution" inflicted by war.
 It also recognizes the claim of Chief Pocatello and his people to the land "bounded on the west by the Raft River and on the east by the Porteneuf Mountains".

 Ratification

 The U.S. Congress ratified the treaty, amending an additional article:

 Article V: Nothing herein contained shall be construed or taken to admit any other or greater title or interest in the lands embraced within the territories described in said treaty in said tribes or bands of Indians than existed in them upon the acquisition of said territories from Mexico by the laws thereof.

 This amendment counteracted the Shoshone's land claim, which had never been incorporated into Spanish or Mexican law.
+On November 18, 1864, six of the nine original Shoshone signers of the Box Elder treaty, including Pocatello, signed their agreement to the Senate's treaty amendment after meeting U.S. commissioners at Box Elder.
 Lincoln announced the treaty publicly on January 17, 1865.